kimkulling/osre/README.md

             return false;
         }

+        // The window
         AppBase::setWindowsTitle("Quickstart!
 Rotate with wasd, scroll with qe");

+        // The world to work in
         World *world = getActiveWorld();

+        // The entity for your triangle
         mEntity = new Entity("entity", *AppBase::getIdContainer(), world);

+        // The camera to watch the scene
         Scene::Camera *camera = world->addCamera("camera_1");
         ui32 w, h;
         AppBase::getResolution(w, h);
         camera->setProjectionParameters(60.f, (f32)w, (f32)h, 0.001f, 1000.f);

+        // Create and add the triangle
         Scene::MeshBuilder meshBuilder;
         RenderBackend::Mesh *mesh = meshBuilder.allocTriangles(VertexType::ColorVertex, BufferAccessType::ReadOnly).getMesh();
         if (nullptr != mesh) {
             mEntity->addStaticMesh(mesh);
             world->addEntity(mEntity);

+            // And observer the triangle
             camera->observeBoundingBox(mEntity->getAABB());
         }

         return true;
     }

-    void onUpdate() override {
+    /// The update, will be called for each render frame void onUpdate() override {
         glm::mat4 rot(1.0);
         if (AppBase::isKeyPressed(Platform::KEY_A)) {